 Aurvi Sharma writes nonfiction that lies at the crossroads of research and poetry.
 She has been awarded prizes from Gulf Coast, Prairie Schooner and Wasafiri, and received scholarships and fellowships from AWP, the MacDowell Colony, the Santa Fe Art Institute, Tin House and Sarai.
 Her essay, Eleven Stories of Water and Stone was a notable in the 2016 Best American Essays.
 Her writing is also forthcoming in The Kenyon Review and Pleiades.

 If you are unable to attend our event please consider purchasing a ticket as a donation.
 Make a note that says donation when you purchase.
 Thank you!

-Please join us on April 27, 2017 at 7pm, at Ramona.
+Please join us on Thursday May 25, 2017 at 7pm, at Elsa.